alonitac/DevOpsBootcampUPES/tutorials/docker_volumes.md

 Bind mounts are commonly used for development workflows, where file changes on the host are immediately reflected in the container without the need to rebuild or restart the container.
 They also allow for easy access to files on the host machine, making it convenient to provide configuration files, logs, or other resources to the container.

-### Spot check
+> ### :pencil2: Persist nginx
+>

-1. In you host machine, create a directory and put some sample `index.html` file in it (search for sample file in the internet).
+> 1. In you host machine, create a directory and put some sample `index.html` file in it (search for sample file in the internet).
-2. Run an nginx container while mapping the path `/usr/share/nginx/html` within the container, to your created directory.
+> 2. Run an nginx container while mapping the path `/usr/share/nginx/html` within the container, to your created directory.
-3. Open up your browser and visit the nginx webserver: `http://localhost:8080`.
+> 3. Open up your browser and visit the nginx webserver: `http://localhost:8080`.
 Make sure the nginx serves your file.
-4. On your host machine, delete `index.hmtl`.
+> 4. On your host machine, delete `index.hmtl`.
-5. Refresh the server and make sure the nginx is responding with `404` page not found error.
+> 5. Refresh the server and make sure the nginx is responding with `404` page not found error.

-### Solution

-This spot check is a simple follow-up.

 ## Volumes